syswraith/blog/content/Blogs/Dissecting the Anatomy of a Botnet.md

 ---
-title: "Dissecting the Anatomy of a Botnet"
+title: Dissecting the Anatomy of a Botnet
-description: "A walkthrough of a Python-based IRC botnet prototype, covering the IRC protocol, command handling, and bot–operator communication."
+description: A walkthrough of a Python-based IRC botnet prototype, covering the IRC protocol, command handling, and bot–operator communication.
 comments: true
-lang: "en"
+lang: en
 publish: true
 draft: false
 enableToc: true
 tags:
   - irc
   - botnet